February 4, 2019

 WEST LAFAYETTE, Ind. — Imagine spending an entire year in space, away from loved ones and family.
 What happens to your body, your mind and your well-being?
 And, what can you learn about leadership and teamwork through the experience?

-Astronaut Scott Kelly will present “What IF the sky is not the limit?” on March 5 to share his insights into the leadership and teamwork necessary to survive for a year in space and the demands involved with deprivation from loved ones and planet Earth.
+Astronaut Scott Kelly will present “What IF the sky is not the limit?” on March 5 to a sold out crowd at Stewart Center’s Loeb Playhouse.
+He will share his insights into the leadership and teamwork necessary to survive for a year in space and the demands involved with deprivation from loved ones and planet Earth.
 With his awe-inspiring stories from space and personal reflections, the former NASA astronaut inspires others to believe that they can reach any goal, no matter how ambitious or audacious.

 The event is a part of Purdue University’s Ideas Festival, the centerpiece of Purdue’s Giant Leaps Sesquicentennial Campaign, which is a series of events that connect world-renowned speakers and Purdue expertise in a conversation on the most critical problems facing the world.
 One of the Ideas Festival’s themes is Giant Leaps in Space.
 The event is sponsored by the Purdue Honors College and Purdue Polytechnic Institute.